apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 Since the two networks are fighting in this game, they can be seen as as adversaries, which is where the term "Generative Adverserial Network" comes from.

-Deep Convolutional Generative Adversarial Networks
+## Deep Convolutional Generative Adversarial Networks

-This notebook takes a look at Deep Convolutional Generative Adversarial Networks (DCGAN), which combines Convolutional Neural Networks (CNNs) and GANs.
+This tutorial takes a look at Deep Convolutional Generative Adversarial Networks (DCGAN), which combines Convolutional Neural Networks (CNNs) and GANs.

 We will create a DCGAN that is able to create images of handwritten digits from random numbers.The tutorial uses the neural net architecture and guidelines outlined in [this paper](https://arxiv.org/abs/1511.06434), and the MNIST dataset.

 ##How to Use This Tutorial
-You can use this tutorial by executing each snippet of python code in order as it appears in the notebook.
+You can use this tutorial by executing each snippet of python code in order as it appears in the tutorial.

 1. The first net is the "generator" and creates images of handwritten digits from random numbers.